roni5/drupal7-with-nginx/README.md

 ####PHP5-FPM & `upstream_phpcgi_unix.conf`
 Change your PHP5-FPM pool configuration to match the pool configuration in `upstream_phpcgi_unix.conf` which uses three pools, www1, www2 and www3 and unix sockets.
 Alternatively, change `upstream_phpcgi_unix.conf` to match your existing PHP5-FPM configuration.

-####Microcaching
+####Microcaching & `fastcgi_microcache_zone.conf`
 Microcaching requires the presence of /var/cache/nginx/microcache.
 This directory is not created by default.
-You must create it and grant the appropriate permissions to the nginx user (in Debian 7 it's www-data).
+You **must** create it and grant the appropriate permissions to the nginx user (in Debian 7 it's www-data).
   If you want the microcache in another location, be sure to change it in `fastcgi_microcache_zone.conf`.

 ####`/sites-available/example.com.conf`